juanca/blog/articles/react-component-architecture.md

 The original text field component is revised to include two additional properties: `props.prefix` and `props.postfix`.
 These represent placeholders for other components as decorations.
-If any is `undefined` then React will just skip it.
+React skips any `undefined` node during the rendering flow.
-Note: any string value is actually considered a text node.
+Note: a string value is actually considered as a text node.

 #### When?

-The sole responsibility of a decorations on a presentational component is facilitate complex user interfaces.
+The sole responsibility of decorations on a presentational component is to facilitate complex user interfaces.
-This is useful when complex user interfaces can be composed of many simple and robust  components.
+This is useful when complex user interfaces can be **composed** of many simple and robust components.

 #### Why?

-A naive approach is a simple copy-and-paste of the original `PresentationalTextField` source:
+A naive solution is a simple copy-and-paste of the original `PresentationalTextField` source:

 ```javascript
 function PresentationalMoneyTextField (props) {